astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-This method responds by saving the configuration to the disk.
+This method responds by saving the configuration to the file system.

 <a name='M-MFR-GUI-Windows-MainWindow-OnFormClosing-System-Windows-Forms-FormClosingEventArgs-'></a>
 ### OnFormClosing(e) `method`